DerkJanSpeelman/GMLTouch-Minecraft-2D/README.md

 Clone by running: `git clone https://github.com/DerkJanSpeelman/GMLTouch-Minecraft-2D.git`.
 Requires [Git](https://git-scm.com/downloads) to be installed.
 Or simply press the green "Clone or Download" button, download the ZIP file and extract it on your computer.

-When you clone this repository, you need to copt the contents of a subdirectory and move it to you personal project folder.
+**Important:** when you clone this repository, you need to copt the contents of a subdirectory and move it to you personal project folder.
 Otherwise, `npm run ...` commands will always return a `sh: command not found` error!

 Take a look at https://www.youtube.com/watch?v=AE6pEd1Dqtc if you don't know how to do this.